mmurygin/notes/sre/alerting.md

 1. Does this alert definitely indicate that users are being negatively affected?
 Are there detectable cases in which users aren't being negatively impacted, such as drained traffic or test deployments, that should be filtered out?
 1. Can I take action in response to this alert?
 Is that action urgent, or could it wait until morning?
 Could the action be safely automated?
 1. Does everyone from the notification list really need to be notified?

+## Tips
+1. For batch jobs is good to have a simple alert on the last successful run.

 ### Alerting Consideration